2 Weeks Central Mongolia and Gobi road trip tour

 (Altanbulag, Argalant, and Bayankhangai soum of Tov province)

-Start your trip at Khustai Mountains.
+Start your trip to the Khustain Mountains and last wild horses.
 Khustain National Park provides more of a wild experience through out the year.
 The main reason many people visit this park is to observe the Takhi (Przewalski's) horses, the last remaining wild horse species in the world.
 During the summer months the Takhi horse head to the ridges to escape the increasing heat.
 They come down into the valleys at the cooler times of day.
 It’s worth spending at least one night in the park, as you are most likely to see Takhi and other wildlife at dusk or dawn.
 However, as with all wildlife, they can prove to be elusive.

 (Bulgan soum of Ovorkhangai province)

 Elsen Tasarkhai is your next stop.
 Located 280 km west of Ulaanbaatar and 80 km east of Karakorum, this area is a small sequence of real desert in the midst of green steppes.
+This picturesque place gives you the first opportunity for camel trekking up on the dunes when you visit Mongolia.
 Drive to Erdene Khamba Monastery ruins, which is only 18 km north from Elsen Tasarkhai.
 Also ride the horses and camels proposed by tourist camps of this area.
 Take a break for the picnic and then continue your road trip to Karakorum city.
 Time to head for a sleeping place.
 End up for the night in the tent nearby the city or experience the local hotel or a family guesthouse.

 (Kharkhorin soum of Ovorkhangai province)